y330/FragmentQR/README.md

 <hr width=50%>

 ***Update on text fragments:** In Chrome 87, there is a new flag in chrome://flags that adds "copy link to text" to the context menu on Android and Desktop.
 However in the latest version of chrome as of November 23, 2020, it does not work.

+***Update Dec 2020:*** Chrome 88(beta) by default has the copy link to text item in the context menu and it works!
+Hopefully if it get's carried to the stable version they release some sort of documentation or API.

 ### **What are Text Fragments?**